 - Privacy & privacy statements

-- Australian Government agencies must comply with the Privacy Act 1988, particularly the Information Privacy Principles, and include a privacy statement on their websites.
+- Australian Government agencies must comply with the Privacy Act 1988, particularly the Australian Privacy Principles, and include a privacy statement on their websites.

 - References to the Australian Government